smso/slate/source/includes/_senders.md

 None

 <aside class="success">
-Remember — a happy message is an authenticated message!
+Remember — a happy request is an authenticated request!
 </aside>